-Partnering with NGOs and healthcare partners at the local level has allowed the Botswana-Baylor COE to decentralize its psychosocial care and support interventions for adolescents, namely Teen Club, to various towns and villages throughout Botswana.
+Partnering with NGOs and healthcare partners at the local level has allowed Botswana-Baylor to decentralize its psychosocial care and support interventions for adolescents, namely Teen Club, to various towns and villages throughout Botswana.

 The aforementioned initiatives would not have been possible without the generous financial support of our two primary donors, Barclays Bank and UNICEF Botswana.
 For more information, including our life skills curricula and toolkits, you can visit our website at botswanateenclub.wordpress.com.

 Camp Hope has been part of Botswana-Baylor since 2005.
 Camp Hope strives to give each child the opportunity to normalize their social experiences and improve their outlook on life.
 In addition, Camp Hope endeavors to improve the ARV adherence of the children through Directly Observed Therapy (DOT).

 In 2009, the 5-day overnight camp was hosted at Maru-a-Pula School for 50 vulnerable children ages 10-12.

 Campers are chosen from the clinic population, with a strong preference for those in challenging psychosocial situations or who have significant problems with medication adherence.

 More than 30 adults volunteer for Camp Hope and are a mix of center staff, community volunteers and qualified staff from community-based organizations.
 Activities include cooking and nutrition, character development, arts and crafts, dancing, sports, board games and talent shows.
 In addition, a feelings and emotions session is led by a social worker to help the children draw and discuss their feelings in a safe and comforting environment.